Mooncakes with Coconut Filling (Banh Trung Thu / Banh Nuong Nhan Dua)

 3/4 cup sunflower seeds

-1/2 cup roasted roasted sesame seeds
+1/2 cup roasted sesame seeds

 3 Tbsp cooked glutinous rice flour